5 Ways to Create Membership Levels in your Pickleball and Tennis Club

 4. Build membership levels based on skill

-If your players want to play in competitive matches, you might want to think about structuring your memberships based on skill level.
+If the majority of your players want to play in competitive matches, you may want to consider structuring your memberships based on skill level.

-Skill-based memberships also let you upsell training sessions, clinics and one-to-one sessions with pros, run more exciting tournaments, and tailor different club offers to different groups.
+Skill-based memberships also let you upsell training sessions, clinics, and one-to-one sessions with pros, run more exciting tournaments, and tailor different club offerings to different groups.

 5. Combine different membership levels with CourtReserve